rends-east/kksctf-cypherpunk2077/README.md

 ![image](https://user-images.githubusercontent.com/73061822/102015940-6e87f480-3d6f-11eb-8afc-6b54cb7abba5.png)

-GnuPG is a opensource cryptographic algorithm.
+GnuPG is an opensource cryptographic algorithm.
 On Ubuntu we have 'gpg' utility for it.

 There is a public key for algorithm in /keys/public